 This park hosts the Movie in the Park.

 Orange City’s newest park features picnic pavilions, park benches, restrooms, splash pad, lighting and an entry feature with beautiful landscaping.
 Additional improvements are now underway.
 In December 2016, Orange City began to clean out and reshape Mill Lake to improve lake water quality and reduce flooding risks.
 Future park improvements include a mile long multi-use trail around the perimeter of the lake with educational displays along the path, more picnic pavilions, park benches and a lakeshore overlook.

 197 North Oak Avenue

 Located in the heart of Orange City’s Historic District is a botanical oasis.
 Next time you take a stroll down Oak Avenue make sure to look for this gorgeous passive park.
-Located on Oak Avenue, one block north from E Graves, Oak Avenue Park is a peaceful place to sit down, relax and take a break.
+Located on Oak Avenue, one block north from E Graves, Oak Avenue Park is a peaceful place to have a picnic, read a book or even hold a small wedding ceremony.
 Enjoy the ambiance of this gorgeous green space with several benches for seating and a water fountain, enhancing the tranquility of the park.

 220 North Holly Avenue

 Home of the Orange City Shuffleboard Club, there are 16 lighted shuffleboard courts and a clubhouse where members practice and compete in local and regional tournaments.
 In addition, social functions and card games are coordinated on a regular basis by the Club.
 No cooking is permitted on-site.